A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Vauxhall Astra-e

-The Astra is the next Vauxhall stalwart to get the electric treatment, and it’s likely to be the most advanced yet.
+The Astra is the next Vauxhall stalwart to get the electric treatment, and it’s arguably the most advanced yet.
 It gets a stunning new look and an electric drivetrain that should provide up to 250 miles of range.
-We expect it to hit the market shortly after the launch of the petrol and plug-in hybrid models – so 2023 at the very latest.

 Volkswagen